 China's Xi urges Taiwan business lobby to back 'one China' principle

+FIULE PHOTO: Chinese President Xi Jinping speaks during a briefing on the final day of the Belt and Road Forum, at the Yanqi Lake International Conference Centre, north of Beijing, China May 15, 2017.
 Chinese President Xi Jinping urged a business lobby for Taiwan enterprises on the mainland to support the "one China" principle and contribute to unity between Beijing and Taipei, state media said on Wednesday.
-China's President Xi Jinping attends a meeting with South Korean special envoy Lee Hae-chan at the Great Hall of the People, in Beijing, China May 19, 2017.

 Discussions